intrbiz/bergamot-site/src/main/views/docs/faq.md

 # FAQ

-### What is the current state of play?

-Bergamot Monitoring is a version 1 release, at this stage the core architecture of Bergamot Monitoring is stable but some features are lacking.
-The version 1 release has all the basic featured needed for a monitoring system and would be acceptable for deployment, feedback is appreciated.

-There will be on going releases, on a short release cycle, which will focus on adding more features.

 ### Is Bergamot a drop-in replacement for Nagios?

 To an extent.
 Bergamot Monitoring is capable of executing Nagios plugins and